evought/VCard-Tools/README.md

 #Documentation and Examples#

 Aside from the code comments, one of the best resources for using the vcard-tools.php functions will be the test cases, which will be improved as I clean up and refactor the code.
 There are as yet no publicly visible demonstrations of the class.

+#Database Setup#

+To use the software, a database (e.g. VCARD) will be needed to contain the tables and a user with appropriate permissions to access it.
+Depending on your setup, this can be done with a tool such as *PHPMyAdmin* or from the command-line using something like the code in sql/dbinit.sql.
+In most environments:

+    $ mysql --user=root -p &lt; sql/dbinit.sql

+Will execute the commands as the MySQL root user, prompting for the password.
+Edit the account name (and, obviously the password) to suit your needs.
+To run the unit tests, this 'test-vcard' account will need the SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*.
+The unit tests will automatically delete new rows and reset the table state after each run.
+Add the details of your test account to database.php (or your application code) and to phpunit.xml.

+You will also likely want a developer account which has privileges to create/destroy the database tables so that you do not need to use the root account during development.
+Grant this account ALL on VCARD and use it for the next step:

+    $ mysql --user=developerlogin -p &lt; sql/vcard.sql

+This will create the tables.
+If you alter the schema, it is a simple matter to DROP and CREATE the database and re-CREATE the tables.
+You may have to rerun your GRANT statements as well.
+The unit tests rely on an xml table dump to set/reset the initial state for the testcases.
+You will want to recreate this file by running (e.g.):

+    $mysqldump --xml -t -u [username] -p [database] > tests/emptyVCARDDB.xml

+See the PHPUnit Manual, [Database Testing Chapter](https://phpunit.de/manual/current/en/database.html#database.available-implementations) for more information.